turgu1/esp32-oberon-compiler/doc/Users Guide.md

 ### $D+ (Debug On) and $D- (Debug OFF)

 The pragmas `$D+` and `$D-` can be put anywhere in the application source code inside comments.
-This will trigger the compiler to output code generator module (ORG) procedure calls during the compilation phase to the console.
+This will trigger the compiler to output code generator module `ORG` procedure calls during the compilation phase to the console.
 This trace is to help resolve issues with the compiler.

 ### Source code as comments in assembler output

-The compiler option **-x** will trigger the compiler to emit source code lines as comments in the generated assembly language ouput.
-This is helpfull to compare generated assembly language instructions with the Oberon program statements.
+The compiler option **-l** (lowercase “L”) will trigger the compiler to emit source code lines as comments in the generated assembly language ouput.
+This is helpfull to compare generated assembly language instructions with Oberon program statements.